 3. Provide Comfort and Reassurance

-While waiting for professional assistance, provide a quiet and comfortable environment for your cat.
+While waiting for professional assistance, provide your cat with a quiet and comfortable environment.
 Offer gentle reassurance and keep them away from potential dangers.

 Home Care and Remedies